 At the University of Minnesota, 75 percent of enrolled students receive some form of financial aid, such as loans, grants, scholarships, or work study funds.
 Most families use a variety of resources to pay for a college education.
 To assist you with your college planning, this page provides information about financial aid basics.

-Last year, the U of M awarded $13 million in academic scholarships.
-See the complete list and additional details here.
+Last year, the U of M awarded over $50 million in academic scholarships.
+See our scholarship list and additional details.